wallaby-rails/wallaby-rails/docs/authorizer.md

 ## authorize

-This is the template method to check permission for given subject and raise `Wallaby::Unauthorized` exception if user has no access.
+This is the template method to check permission for given subject and raise `Wallaby::Forbidden` exception if user has no access.
 It's used by controller mostly.

 To customize how to check permission for given subject, it goes: